Ernst & Young: Recent history, re-branding and expansion

 In 2013, the firm officially changed its brand from Ernst & Young to EY, and christened the accompanying tagline: "Building a better working world".

-Also in 2013, the Pope of the Roman Catholic Church hired EY to help review Vatican City State's finances and help "verify and consult" the institution's administration, including the museums, post office and tax-free department store.
+Also in 2013, the Pope of the Roman Catholic Church hired EY to help review the Vatican City State's finances and "verify and consult" the institution's administration, including the museums, post office and tax-free department store.
 EY expanded further and acquired all of KPMG Denmark's operations including its 150 partners, 1,500 employees and 21 offices.

 In 2014, EY acquired global strategy consulting firm The Parthenon Group, gaining 350 consultants in its then-Transaction Advisory Services practice so that it could provide in-house strategy consulting services to its clients.
 The business unit has since been rebranded as EY-Parthenon and is one of the most selective strategy consultancies worldwide.

 In 2015, EY opened its first global Security Operations Centre in Thiruvananthapuram, Kerala in India, and coincidentally invested $20 million over 5 years to combat the increasing threat of cybercrimes.

-In 2017 EY announced it was opening an executive support center in Tucson, Arizona, US, creating 125 new jobs.
-That same year, the company opened a Digital Security Operations Center, located in Muscat, Oman, to cover the EMEIA region as part of a $10 million investment.
+In 2017, EY announced that it was opening an executive support center in Tucson, Arizona, US, creating 125 new jobs.
+That same year, the company opened a Digital Security Operations Center, located in Muscat, Oman, to cover the EMEIA region, as part of a $10 million investment.

-In 2018, EY opened a $4.4 million professional services center in Louisville, Kentucky, US, creating 125 new jobs, and announced it would open an IT / tech hub in Nashville, TN, US, creating 600 regional jobs.
+In 2018, EY opened a $4.4 million professional services center in Louisville, Kentucky, US, creating 125 new jobs, and announced that it would open an IT / tech hub in Nashville, Tennessee, US, creating 600 regional jobs.

 In November 2022, it was announced EY had acquired the Sydney-headquartered data and analytics specialists, Bridge Business Consulting.

+In June 2025, EY launched EY Studio+, combining its design, marketing, sales and customer-experience technology services into a business with approximately 7,000 employees.